ItsLeMax/ILMLib/README.md

 Adds useful methods for minecraft plugin developers to spare time and repetitive code

-## Purpose

-This library makes a few complex processes doable in an ease.

 ## Setup

 1. Download the latest jar [here](https://github.com/ItsLeMax/ILMLib/releases/latest)